VWCE Review 2026 — Should You Buy? 0.22% TER vs IWDA, CSPX

 How Much Does One Unit of VWCE Cost?

-As of March 2026, one unit of VWCE costs approximately €115 (around 500 PLN).
-If that's too much for regular monthly investments, XTB's fractional shares let you invest any amount.
+As of early 2026, one unit of VWCE trades in a range of approximately €113-118 on Xetra (around 490-520 PLN).
+The NAV floats with the underlying index and EUR/USD — expect a roughly ±5% monthly range during normal markets, wider during stress.
+If that price is too much for regular monthly investments, XTB's or Trading 212's or Revolut's fractional shares let you invest any amount.

 Who Should Buy VWCE?